fictionco/fiction/@apps/site/blog/content/v3post/post.md

 ## In The Wild

-FactorJS 3 was developed as the architecture and engine for [Darwin Analytics' website](https://www.darwin.so) and also it's [dashboard](https://app.darwin.so).
+FactorJS 3 was developed as the architecture and engine for [Kaption.co's website](https://www.darwin.so) and also it's [dashboard](https://app.darwin.so).
 In these applications, we are managing users, API handling, DB, email, etc...

 During this process we worked through and improved any usability and stability issues that might come up.